william-masdon-oracle/ai-gpu-solutions/morpheus_cybersecurity/oke/oke.md

-# Provision of resources to run different Llama3.2 models in OCI OKE
+# Morpheus on Kubernetes: OKE Setup and Jupyter Notebooks

 ## Introduction